jitpack/jitpack.io/ANDROID.md

  group='com.github.YourUsername'
 ```

+You should normally have the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) in your Git repository.
+If you don't create it using the command `gradle wrapper`.

-After these changes go to the root of your project and run:
+After these changes go to the root of your project and run the Gradle wrapper with:

     ./gradlew install

 It will install your library in your local maven repository ($HOME/.m2/repository).
 If install works and you have added a GitHub release it should work jitpack.io

 **Important:** Please check [here](https://github.com/dcendents/android-maven-gradle-plugin#note-on-releases) which version of android-maven plugin is required for your Gradle version.
 Your Gradle version is specified in gradle/wrapper/gradle-wrapper.properties file.